HSBNE/hsbne.github.com/admin/causes.md

 ### As a cause member

-You may allocate up to *25%* of your monthly dues towards up to *Three* causes, which gains you membership in those causes and voting rights.
+You may allocate up to *25%* in totall, of your monthly dues, towards up to *Three* causes, which gains you membership in those causes and voting rights.
 You can change these allocations once per month by contacting the Treasurer and notifying them of your preferences.